finding the right therapist matters

 Mary Kate Beckmen, LCSW

-I also know how much it matters to find someone you can actually be real with.
+I know how important it is to find a therapist you can actually be real with.

-I work with teens, college students, young adults, and members of the adoption triad who are navigating anxiety, identity questions, trauma, attachment disruptions, relationship stress, life transitions, and the pressure to have it all figured out.
+I work with teens, college students, young adults, and members of the adoption triad navigating anxiety, trauma, identity questions, relationship challenges, attachment wounds, and life transitions.

-Licensed Clinical Social Worker in Illinois, Colorado, and Florida
+Licensed Clinical Social Worker Illinois, Colorado, Florida, & Texas

 Certified Clinical Trauma Professional (CCTP)